simsam8/aoc_2024/README.md

 # Advent Of Code 2024

 My attempt at AOC2024 while learning Lua at the same time.
+This will get messy...